 IMPORTANT NOTE #1: Q: Why both MO1 and MO2 are linked?
 Isn't MO2 for 64 bit games only?
 A: It's just hosted on SE secion page, that's all.
 You can fully use MO2 for modding Skyrim LE, Fallout NV etc. MO2 supports all the same features MO1 does, but also has some new really comfy ones.
 This said, it now still has some random glitches.
 It will not ruin your mod list or game, but if you're modding newcomer, to avoid confusion, at this moment it's recommended for you to use either NMM or MO1.
 But if you want - use MO2 as well, I just won't be able to advise on it's random minor glitches because I'm not its developer :) IMPORTANT NOTE #2: Nexus Mods team is currently developing new mod manager called Vortex.
-It's looking pretty and user-friendly, but it's sadly pretty dysfunctional and glitchy, and often may lead to messed up mod setup.
+It's looking pretty and user-friendly, but it's sadly pretty dysfunctional and glitchy - it often simply not able to install mods correctly (without even notifying about that), was reported for uninstalling mods on its own and there are plenty of other issues, from minor to major - often using Vortex may simply lead to messed up mod setup.
 I won't be able to provide any troubleshooting support if you're using it - it's randomly bugged and doesn't have some features that are crucial for heavy mod lists.
-My advice atm is to track it and test it by modding some other games.
+Situationally, it can be used for modding some other games with much simplier modding stages, but not in case of TES/FO games.
 Ever more simple: as for now, DO NOT USE VORTEX TO MOD SKYRIM.
-When it will be fine, I'll let you guys know.
+When/if it will be fine, I'll let you guys know.